Fijiana through to semi-final

 Othe Fijiana’s tries were scored by Meredani Qoro and Reapi Uluinasau.

-The Fijiana will take on New Zealand at the cup quarter-finals at 7.06pm.
+The Fijiana will take on New Zealand at the cup semi-finals at 7.06pm.

 Advertisement